flowground/amazonaws-com-mediatailor-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListPlaybackConfigurations
-### Returns a list of the playback configurations defined in AWS Elemental MediaTailor.
+> Returns a list of the playback configurations defined in AWS Elemental MediaTailor.
 You can specify a maximum number of configurations to return at a time.
 The default maximum is 50.
 Results are returned in pagefuls.
-If MediaTailor has more configurations than the specified maximum, it provides parameters in the response that you can use to retrieve the next pageful.
+If MediaTailor has more configurations than the specified maximum, it provides parameters in the response that you can use to retrieve the next pageful.<br/>

 #### Input Parameters
 * `Action` - _required_